 - Should you require professional hair and makeup, I love to team up with celebrity makeup artist Tanya Deemer, also a Redondo Beach local.
 Tanya’s work is excellent and a delightful complement to my photography.

-- The typical headshot session retails for $400.00, but you can save by bundling multiple people in back-to-back sessions.
+- You can save by bundling multiple people in back-to-back sessions.
 I also offer group headshot sessions and professional sessions at your workplace that always turn into amazing team-building experiences!